2020PB/police-brutality/reports/Oregon.md

 ### Police shove protesters down street | July 17th

-Footage taken shortly after midnight shows police giving dispersal orders to protesters, then using batons to shove them down the street.
+Footage taken shortly after midnight shows police giving dispersal orders to protesters outside the Penumbra Kelly Building, then using batons to shove them down the street.
 Several protesters are seen knocked to the ground.

 The second clip shows police suddenly charging at protesters and shoving them.
 Several arrests are made, during which police appear to kneel on detainees.